brunofacca/rails-development-environment/README.md

 store your API keys and other secrets.
 6. Optional: If you wish to use any custom bash aliases or functions, add them to `bash_shortcuts.sh`
+7. Optional: If you intend to use Selenium and Chrome headless with Capybara and RSpec, add the following to `spec/rails_helper.rb`:

+       require 'selenium-webdriver'

+       Capybara.register_driver :selenium do |app|
+         options = Selenium::WebDriver::Chrome::Options.new
+         # The window size is important for screenshots
+         options.add_argument "--window-size=1366,768"
+         Selenium::WebDriver::Chrome.driver_path = "/usr/local/bin/chromedriver"
+         Capybara::Selenium::Driver.new(app,
+                                        browser: :chrome,
+                                        options: options)
+       end

 [1]:
 https://github.com/brunofacca/rails-development-environment/archive/master.zip